cloudkite-io/gcp-billing-alerts/README.md

     Follow instructions outlined [here](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup)
     Note down the complete path of the BigQuery table created by this step.
 2. Following the steps outlined [here](https://api.slack.com/messaging/webhooks#getting_started), create an incoming Slack Webhook and obtain the Slack webhook URL.
+3. Create a SendGrid API Key [docs](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key).

 # How it works.
-Upon startup, this application will query the BigQuery table where your Standard billing report has been exported to and check if the current day's GCP bill has exceeded any of the user-defined thresholds.
-If any threshold has been exceeded, a Slack message with more details will be sent to your Channel.
+Upon startup, this application will query the BigQuery table where your Standard billing report has been exported to and check if the current day's GCP Project-SKU cost has exceeded the max/average spend over the past N days.
+If any Project-SKU has exceeded, it checks if it's by more that the user-defined threshold after which a Slack message with more details will be sent to your Channel as well as an email (if SendGrid API Key is provided).
 The application will then exit after the check.
-If you wish to have this application run on an hourly basis, you can use an external scheduler to run it at your preferred intervals.
+If you wish to have this application run on a daily basis, you can use an external scheduler to run it at your preferred intervals.

 # Usage.
 The application is started by running: